A twisted moment map and its equivariance: Introduction

 \section{Introduction}

-The reader will agree that cotangent bundles of smooth manifolds and coadjoint orbits of Lie groups provide basic and important examples of symplectic manifolds.
-The purpose of this paper is to give explicit symplectic isomorphisms from holomorphic twisted cotangent bundles of the complex generalized flag varieties onto the complex coadjoint orbits of semisimple elements, where the transition functions of the holomorphic twisted cotangent bundle are given by affine transformations of the fibers instead of linear transformations.
+The main purpose of this paper is to construct an equivariant symplectomorphism concretely in terms of local coordinates from a holomorphic twisted cotangent bundle of the complex generalized flag variety onto the complex coadjoint orbit of a semisimple element.
+As an application, one can obtain an explicit embedding of a noncompact real coadjoint orbit into the twisted cotangent bundle.